Cannabidoil or cannabidol are common misspellings of cannabidiol, otherwise known as CBD.

 According to research, Cannabidiol improves insomnia and increases the amount of sleep because it reduces anxiety and chronic pain, as opposed to making one sleepy.
 Interestingly, Cannabidiol has also been shown to induce alertness when awake, and it has also been shown to improve REM Sleep Disorder.

 CBD oil is typically made from hemp, a variety of the cannabis plant that has high levels of Cannabidiol (CBD) and trace levels of Tetrahydrocannabinol (THC).
 It is usually blended with a carrier oil such as Medium Chain Triglyceride (MCT) oil, olive oil or hemp seed oil.
 CBD offers a vast range of healing properties, and studies show that it has significant effects on various neurological and physiological disorders.
 Such disorders include anxiety, ADHD and ADD, Alzheimer’s, arthritis, bipolar, cancer, chronic pain, depression, diabetes, epilepsy, fibromyalgia and hypertension.
 These in addition to inflammation, insomnia, migraines and headaches, multiple sclerosis, nausea, OCD.
 Furthermore, many use CBD Oil to treat osteoporosis, Parkinson’s, PTSD, schizophrenia, seizures, spasticity, spinal injury and even stress.
+For a more in-depth discussion on CBD Oil, check out our article CBD Oil: The Ultimate Guide.

 Cannabis Oil, otherwise known as Medical Marijuana is made from marijuana, a variety of the cannabis plant that has moderate to high levels of Tetrahydrocannabinol (THC) and moderate to high levels of Cannabidiol (CBD).
 It is usually blended with a carrier oil such as Medium Chain Triglyceride (MCT) oil, olive oil or hemp seed oil.
 It is known by various names such as medical cannabis, medical marijuana, marijuana oil, or THC oil.
 Because it has significant levels of THC, in sufficient amounts, it can cause a psychoactive effect.
 For the most part, however, because dosages are small and spread throughout the day, these effects can be minimised.
+For a more in-depth discussion on Cannabis Oil, check out our article Cannabis Oil: The Ultimate Guide.

-Cannabidiol Scheduling in South Africa
+Cannabidiol (CBD) Scheduling in South Africa

 In August 2017, the Medicines Control Council (MCC) rescheduled Cannabidiol (CBD) from a schedule 7 to a schedule 4 substance.
-The rescheduling required South Africans to obtain a doctor’s prescription in order to buy CBD in-store or online.
+The rescheduling required South Africans to obtain a doctor’s prescription to buy CBD in-store or online.
 In a landmark judgement on 18 September 2018, the Constitutional Court, South Africa’s highest court effectively decriminalised the cultivation, storage and use of cannabis in the privacy of one’s home, ruling that the prohibition of private cultivation, possession and consumption of the plant at home was unconstitutional.

 On 23 May 2019, however, after a legal petition by the South African Health Products Regulatory Authority (SAHPRA), the Department of Health’s Dr Aaron Motsoaledi published an update effectively excluding certain preparations of CBD from the schedule 4 classification.
 In particular, such preparations should contain a maximum daily dose of 20 mg cannabidiol (CBD).
 Interestingly, the exemption is effective for a period not exceeding twelve (12) months from the date of signature of the notice.
 So, unless renewed, the exemption will expire on 23 May 2020.